 As you wander through Asturias Street in Dapitan, your eye may easily be caught by the Filipino-Mexican restaurant La Frontera.
 The interior is as festive as the exterior that made it stand out.
 It’s a scene straight out of a Mexican street celebrating a fiesta.

-La Frontera, literally meaning “the border,” wasn’t the first attempt of the five owners—all of whom met at college—at serving Mexican food.
+La Frontera, literally meaning “the border,” wasn’t the first attempt of the four owners—all of whom met at college—at serving Mexican food.
 It was their food stall in Taft called By the Border, which only served the usual Tex-Mex fare.
 As the fad of food parks faded, the stall also closed in 2017.

 Justin Chong, a co-owner of La Frontera, said that when they were planning to revive the concept, innovation became their main consideration.
 That was when the idea of fusing Mexican and Filipino cuisine came about.
 La Frontera officially opened in July 2022.